Robert-Hughes/rjrssync/README.md

 rjrssync local-folder/ user@hostname:/remote/folder
 ```

-TODO: update this for binary, and information about cross compiling

-The first time that a remote host is used, rjrssync will deploy its source code to the remote host and use `cargo` to build it for that platform.
-Therefore `cargo` needs to be installed and available on the remote host.
-It will take some time for this initial build.
+rjrssync uses `ssh` to estabilish an initial connection to the remote host but then switches to its own protocol to maximize performance.
+The first time that a remote host is used, rjrssync will deploy a pre-built binary to the remote host, which will be launched whenever rjrssync connects to that host.
+You will be prompted before this deployment happens.

 See `rjrssync --help` for more.